Beanies

 Paper trails matter.

-Repeat orders should be easier than first-time buys.
-The hard choices are already behind you.
-The design was approved, the fit worked, and the team learned what people actually wore.
-A reorder only stays simple when the original order was documented well enough to copy without guessing.
+Repeat orders should be simpler than first-time buys because the key decisions are already made.
+The fit was approved, the design was signed off, and the team has some sense of how the product performs in the field.
+A reorder only stays simple when the original order was documented well enough to copy without interpretation.

-When the buyer has the old PO, artwork files, sample photos, and measurement notes, the supplier can usually quote faster and skip a lot of back-and-forth.
-Well-documented reorders often get quotes within 24-48 hours, pre-production samples in 5-7 business days, and shipping in 18-22 business days after proof approval.
-First-time programs usually take 22-30 business days because the spec still has to be nailed down.
+When the buyer keeps the old PO, artwork files, sample photos, measurement notes, and carton labels together, the supplier can usually quote faster and reduce back-and-forth.
+Well-documented reorders often receive quotes within 24-48 hours, yarn confirmation or digital mockups within 1-2 business days, pre-production samples in 5-7 business days, and shipping in 18-22 business days after proof approval.
+First-time programs usually run longer, often 22-30 business days, because the spec still has to be defined and confirmed.

-Premium Cuffed Beanies do a lot more than keep heads warm.
+Premium Cuffed Beanies do more than hold heat.
 They show up as staff apparel, donor gifts, retail stock, and bundled event merch.
-One style often has to cover several jobs, so the reorder plan has to protect both consistency and timing.
-Most premium cuffed programs work best in the 300-1,000 unit MOQ range, with 500 units landing in a practical middle ground when buyers want steady pricing without overcommitting inventory.
+One style often has to serve several purposes, so the reorder plan needs to protect both consistency and timing.
+Most premium cuffed programs work best in the 300-1,000 unit MOQ range, with 500 units often sitting in a practical middle ground for buyers who want stable pricing without overcommitting inventory.
+At that level, setup costs can still be absorbed without pushing the per-unit price too high.

 Why repeat orders move faster than first-time beanie programs